aws/aws-iot-device-sdk-embedded-C/README.md

 The C-SDK provides the ability to establish an HTTP connection with a server over a customer-implemented transport layer, which can either be a secure channel like a TLS session (mutually authenticated or server-only authentication) or a non-secure channel like a plaintext TCP connection.
 The HTTP connection can be used to make "GET" (include range requests), "PUT", "POST" and "HEAD" requests.
 The SDK provides a mechanism to register a customer-defined callback for receiving parsed header fields in an HTTP response.
 The [coreHTTP](https://github.com/FreeRTOS/coreHTTP) library has been refactored for memory optimization, and is a client implementation of a subset of the [HTTP/1.1](https://tools.ietf.org/html/rfc2616) standard.

-See memory requirements for the latest release here [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/standard/coreHTTP/docs/doxygen/output/html/index.html#http_memory_requirements).
+See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/standard/coreHTTP/docs/doxygen/output/html/index.html#http_memory_requirements).

 ### coreJSON